kgrid-objects/pgx-knowledge-assembly/readme.md

 - - -

-### Why was the PGx-KB example KB-KO created?
+### Why was the PGx-KB example KB-KO initially created?

-The PGx-KB was created as an **experiement** in building Knowledge Bases by using and extending formal model for all Knowledge Objects, [KOIO 2.1] (https://github.com/kgrid/koio/releases/tag/2.1).
+Expanding on its Purposes, the PGx-KB was initially created as an **experiement** in building Knowledge Bases by using and extending formal model for all Knowledge Objects, [KOIO 2.1] (https://github.com/kgrid/koio/releases/tag/2.1).

-Several more specific motivations for creating the PGx-KB are these:
+Several more specific goals met when initially creating the PGx-KB are these:

+- The PGx-KB conforms to the KOIO 2.1 specification in all ways except when new terms were needed.
+The following new terms were developed or adopted from other sources in draft form as part of this work: Knowledge Base, KnowledgeSet, Purpose and hasKnowledgeObject.
+- The PGx-KB uses more than one KnowledgeSet.
+- The PGx-KB uses both KnowledgeSets defined in its metadata and a KnowledgeSet that is external to its metadata.
+- The PGx-KB includes Services that make use of all of the KOs listed in each of its three KnowledgeSets.

 - - -